aymericbeaumet/metalsmith-concat/README.md

 Type: `Boolean`
 Default: `false`

-By default metalsmith-concat throws error if the output file already exists.
-You can the existing output file to be overwritten by setting this option to `true`.
+By default metalsmith-concat return an error if the output file already exists.
+You can force an existing output file to be overwritten by setting this option to `true`.

 #### keepConcatenated
 Type: `Boolean`